Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Today, the only thing anyone on social media was talking about was *Julian fucking Etsicitty* and his poor duped fucking monkey-pals.
 Their grotesque minstrel show up in the trees was a social media *coup* too.
 All three of them were big, beautiful, unstoppably charismatic people doing what they did best in front of cameras, complete with a very pretty reporter unconsciously ogling Julian’s ridiculous body; the internet was already memeing the everlovin’ *hell* out of that.

 It was enough to make him sick.
-Guillory grumbled for a while before finally saying “fuck it!” to the empty room, and deciding to order some room service.
+Guillory grumbled for a while before finally saying "fuck it!" to the empty room, and deciding to order some room service.
 Whatever had gone wrong would just have to go wrong without him.
 Hopefully it was just that the Handler had spooked and called it off.

 They’d passed over some other and arguably better opportunities for this because the Handler had said they felt a little *too* perfect, like they were staged.
 He was a paranoid man, but then again that was and had always been his job.

 Guillory’s musing and brooding were interrupted by his phone.
 He picked it up, and reminded himself to be civil: His frustrations and nerves couldn’t be allowed to get the better of him and cause him to say something he’d later regret.

-“Hello?”
+"Hello?"

 He listened to the bad news, and sighed.
 Franklin’s smaller and less developed jump terminus would be on the *‘international’* end of its long slow cycle and so flying out there would actually get him home slower than just waiting for the Folctha terminus to resume normal operations, and the cargo arrays absolutely would not transport passengers for safety and insurance reasons.

-He gave up, and decided to be conciliatory. “ ...Never mind.
+He gave up, and decided to be conciliatory. " ...Never mind.
 I’ll take the jump tomorrow...Yeah.
 Sorry for being snippy...no no, I should be more polite...right...Okay.
 Thanks.
-Bye.”
+Bye."

 Guillory was in a foul mood, but he had an expense account and he was damn well gonna use it.
-He pulled up the hotel’s on-screen room service, ordered the best steak they had on the menu, along with a “Gaoian sampler” just because he was feeling extra hateful of everything, and rounded it off with a small bottle of wine.
+He pulled up the hotel’s on-screen room service, ordered the best steak they had on the menu, along with a "Gaoian sampler" just because he was feeling extra hateful of everything, and rounded it off with a small bottle of wine.
 If he was stuck in the Statler’s admittedly excellent VIP suite for the night, then there was no sense in wasting the luxury.

 The food arrived courtesy of a short, broad-shouldered fireplug of a brute wearing the hotel’s immaculate white uniform.
-“Your dinner, Secretary Guillory.”
+"Your dinner, Secretary Guillory."
 His voice was deep and gravelly almost to the point of menace, despite his polite, mild demeanor.

-“Yes, thank you.
-On the desk, please.”
+"Yes, thank you.
+On the desk, please."

 He delivered the wheeled cart to the middle of the room, pulled out a corkscrew and opened the wine with a practiced, effortless motion.
 Which was odd, since despite his obviously impeccable training, the man seemed wildly out of place.
 Rarely did wait staff have hands so broad and thick-set they were noticeable even through gloves, or a neck so sturdy he couldn’t fasten the top buttons of his shirt.
 Definitely a demerit for the uniform tailors, there.